ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-12-17-zoom-in-zoom-out.md

 ---
 layout: post
 title: "Zoom in.
 Zoom out."
 description: "I believe in reflecting and planning often.
-We steer our destiny with resolve and intent.
 I also believe that the richest, most rewarding experiences are happening right now.
 Only in this moment.
 There’s a balance at play."
 comments: true
 ---
 ##The big picture.